christiskatsouris/Applied-Econometrics-R/README.md

 ## Remarks:

-- Notice that the main difference of ATE regression models in comparision to the Binomial GLM (Logistic Regression) is that we are modelling both a response and an explanatory variable which is binary.
+- First, notice that the main difference of ATE regression models in comparision to the Binomial GLM (Logistic Regression) is that we are modelling both a response and an explanatory variable which is binary.
+Furthermore, additional covariates can be also incorporated but the use of a Generalized Linear Model is not a suitable modelling approach in this case.

-- Additional covariates can be also incorporated but the use of a Generalized Linear Model is not a suitable modelling approach in this case.
+- Second, the notion of 'attrition', especially in longitudinal studies requires specific modeling techniques.
+According to Gibbons and Hedeker (2000), various methods have been proposed to handle missing data in longitudinal studies (Heckman, 1976).
+Furthermore, these alternative approaches are termed 'selective models' and involve two stages which are either performed separately or iteratively.
+In particular, the first stage is to develop a predictive model for whether or not a subject drops out, using variables obtained prior to the dropout often the variables measured at baseline.
+This model of dropout provides a predicted dropout probability or propensity for each subject.
+Then, these dropout propensity scores are used in the second stage longitudinal data model as covariate to adjust for the potential influence of dropout.

 An R tutorial with implementations of these models can be found [here](https://cran.r-project.org/web/packages/targeted/vignettes/ate.html).